Spicers Peak Lodge

 AUSTRALIA’S HIGHEST NON ALPINE LODGE RETREAT.

-All meals and beverages, including its celebrated degustation dinner menu, are included at Spicers Peak Lodge where guests enjoy privacy, intimacy and very high levels of service.
+An all inclusive rate, including its celebrated degustation dinner menu, is available at Spicers Peak Lodge where guests enjoy privacy, intimacy and very high levels of service.
 Lodge facilities include an infinity edge swimming pool, library with billiard table, massage room and an extensive lounge and dining area.

 There is a range of experiences designed to give guests access to this strikingly beautiful part of the Australian wilderness including rainforest bushwalks, mountain biking adventures, and wine tasting at the nearby Granite Belt wine region.
 There are also guided four day treks ending in a night of luxury at the lodge.